phreaknik/phonon-network/README.md

 }
 ```

 The above uses [`ethereumjs-util`](https://www.npmjs.com/package/ethereumjs-util) to perform `ecrecover` on a signature.
 Although it expects either 27 or 28 for `v`, you can see that its range is still binary.
-Don't worry too much about the actual values - just find what the range of `v` your library is expecting.
+Don't worry too much about the actual values - just find which ones your library is expecting.

 Once requesting a withdrawal signature, the interface must do a check such as the above to determine `v` before passing the withdrawal data to the on-chain smart contract.